Ranked in 1 Practice Areas

 Career

-As a firm principal, Megan has been representing employers for over three decades.
+Megan Norris is an employment and labor attorney who has been representing employers for over three decades.
 An accomplished litigator who has been elected by her national peers to both the College of Labor and Employment Lawyers and the American College of Trial Lawyers, Megan has expertise litigating all matters of employment law, including statutory claims under the ADA, FMLA and Title VII, as well as tort claims such as defamation, tortious interference with contract, and intentional infliction of emotional distress.

 Megan also advises employers on matters ranging from hiring to termination.
 In addition, Megan advises clients on non-employment issues relating to both the Civil Rights Act of 1964 and the Americans With Disabilities Act.